Savannah Car Accident lAWYERS

 The Savannah Car Accident Lawyers at Kicklighter Law Protect the Rights of Those Injured in Car Accidents

-It can be a traumatic and scary experience when you are involved in a car accident.
+It can be a traumatic and scary experience when you are involved in a car accident in Savannah.
 You could be facing significant injuries and mounting medical bills.
 The Savannah car accident lawyers at Kicklighter Law will help you through this process.
 Our team is focused on our clients’ needs and will review every aspect of your case to ensure you get the full compensation you deserve.
 We can handle the legal side of things while you recover from your injuries.
 To schedule a confidential consultation, call us today at 912-754-6003 or contact us online.
 We are located in Springfield, Georgia, and we proudly serve clients in Effingham County, Savannah, and surrounding areas.